MazenDerbas/L3/reflection-cleancode.md

 ## Chapter 6: Objects and Data Structures

 After reading Chapter 6 in "Clean Code," I learned a lot about keeping things hidden in my code.
-So, in my project, I worked with classes like "BudgetForm" and "ExpenseDisplay."
+So, in my project.
 I made sure things inside them, like "#expenseTracker" and "#budgetForm," were private.
 This way, they're kind of locked away and safe, just like the chapter said they should be.
 This encapsulation aligns with the idea presented in the chapter that objects hide their data and expose functions that opeate on that data.

 I tried to hold the encapsulation even im the module and follow the law of demeter.
 I kept all the important info private and made special "getter" and "setter" functions to use the info when I need to.
 This way, everything stays organized and protected, and I can control how everything is used or changed.